Introduction

 The next step is to create a basic credential template which will be used to issue your credential and send the TAP via email to the credential holder.

-You will need to have already configured a connector to Azure AD.
-See the article here and look in the section Configure AAD Connection for details on how to do that.
+You will need to have already configured a connector to Entra ID.
+See the article here and look in the section Entra ID Connection for details on how to do that.

 Navigate to Templates - Card Templates and click Add.